daksh204singh/dennis_ritchie_solutions/README.md

-# dennis_ritchie_solutions
-Solutions of "The C programming Language" by Brian Kernighan, Dennis Ritchie
+# Solutions of "The C programming Language" by Brian Kernighan, Dennis Ritchie